-- To maximize system performance and reliability, Trenton recommends populating each memory channel with DDR3-1600 Mini-DIMMs and using an even number of memory modules on the BXT7059 dual-processor board configuration. - All memory modules must have gold contacts. - Low-voltage (DDR3L) Mini-DIMMs are not supported. - The SHB supports the following memory module memory latency timings: - 9-9-9 for 1600MHz DDR3 Mini-DIMMs - Populate the memory sockets starting with the Mini-DIMM socket closest to the CPU and work your way toward the edges of the SHB as illustrated in the chart below:
+- To maximize system performance and reliability, Trenton recommends populating each memory channel with DDR3 Mini-DIMMs with the same interface speed. - All memory modules must have gold contacts. - Low voltage (DDR3L) Mini-DIMMs are not supported. - The SHB supports the following memory module memory latency timings: - o 6-6-6 for 800MHz DDR3 Mini-DIMMs - o 7-7-7 and 8-8-8 for 1066MHz DDR3 Mini-DIMMs - o 9-9-9 for 1333MHz DDR3 Mini-DIMMs - Populating the memory sockets with Mini-DIMMs having different speeds is supported on the SHB; however, the overall memory interface speed will run at the speed of the slowest Mini-DIMM. - Populate the memory sockets starting with the Mini-DIMM socket closest to the CPU and work your way toward the edges of the SHB as illustrated in the chart below:

-Mini-DIMM Population Order CPU0 Mini-DIMM Population Order CPU1
+Population order CPU1 CPU2

-1 BK00 1a BK10
+1 BK00 BK10

-2 BK01 2a BK11
+2 BK01 BK11

-3 BK02 3a BK12
+3 BK02 BK12